papr8ka/-lwjgl-basics-wiki/Normal-Mapping-in-2D.md

 Each vector points outward, following the curvature of the mesh.
 Here is another example, this time a simplified 2D side view:
 ![LightLow](http://i.imgur.com/MLTGx.png)

-<sub>(Images from [this great normal mapping tutorial](http://acko.net/blog/making-worlds-3-thats-no-moon/))</sub>
+"Normal Mapping" is a game programming trick that allows us to render the same number of polygons (i.e. a low-res mesh), but use the normals of our high-res mesh when calculating the lighting.
+This gives us a much greater sense of depth, realism and smoothness:
 ![Light](http://i.imgur.com/5EH9m.png)

-Many 3D games use normal mapping to give high quailty shading to a low poly mesh.
-The artist needs to create two models: low and high poly (the high poly is often called a "sculpt").
-The normal information of the high poly mesh is encoded into a texture.
-Then, in game, you render the low poly mesh, but light each fragment using the high poly surface normals.
-The result:
+<sub>(Images from [this great blog post](http://acko.net/blog/making-worlds-3-thats-no-moon/))</sub>

+The normals of the high poly mesh or "sculpt" are encoded into a texture (AKA normal map), which we sample from in our fragment shader while rendering the low poly mesh.
+The results speak for themselves:
 ![RealTime](http://i.imgur.com/17dVa.png)

 ## Encoding Normals

-Our surface normals are typically in the range -1.0 to 1.0.
+Our surface normals are unit vectors typically in the range -1.0 to 1.0.
 We can store the normal vector `(x, y, z)` in a RGB texture by converting the normal to the range 0.0 to 1.0.
 Here is some pseudo-code:
 ```glsl
 Color.rgb = Normal.xyz / 2.0 + 0.5;
 ```